daattali/beautiful-jekyll/_posts/2020-10-06-DFIR_Playbook_Disk_Images.md

 - `rip.pl -r NTUSER.DAT -p userassist` From the files extracted with tsk_recover, you can quickly get the userassist keys.
 If you want to see other types you can use --help

-## Hash all files, including unallocateed with find on a live linux system
+## Hash all files, including unallocated with find on a live linux system

 -`find . -type f -exec md5sum "{}" \; `